 Discover why Virginia is for Lovers®.
 Experience breathtaking views, uncover America’s rich history, savor Virginia’s best wines, read graffiti left by Civil War soldiers, shop at premier outlet malls and boutique shops, and walk the streets of authentic American towns.
 The journey starts from Washington, D.C. and gives you the flexibility of multiple options throughout Virginia.
 Whatever your heart chooses, you will fall in love with these great destinations.

 Begin your Richmond Region adventure with a tour of the State Capitol.
 Designed by Thomas Jefferson, this architectural marvel is home to the oldest continually-operating legislative assembly in the Western Hemisphere.
 The Capitol also served as the White House in Stephen Spielberg’s Oscar-nominated film, Lincoln.
 Follow the cobblestone streets of Shockoe Slip and Shockoe Bottom and enjoy one of downtown Richmond’s many modern dining options.
 While you’re downtown, take a tour of the Museum & White House of the Confederacy.
-The White House, a National Historic Landmark, has been carefully restored to its wartime elegance as Confederate President Jefferson Davis’ executive mansion.
+The White House, a National Historic Landmark served as Confederate President Jefferson Davis’ executive mansion.
 Relive history at St. John’s Church, the oldest church in Richmond, where Patrick Henry delivered his famous “give me liberty, or give me death” speech.
 Stroll along Monument Avenue – the only street in the United States to be named a National Historic Landmark.
-Take in the grandeur of the street’s seven larger-than-life statues and its impressive historic homes.

 Start your next day in Richmond, Virginia with a journey to Henricus Historical Park and explore the re-created site of the second successful English settlement in the New World.
 The 1611 Citie of Henricus was the site of the first English hospital in the New World and served as the home of Pocahontas and her husband John Rolfe.
 Enjoy lunch and shopping in Carytown, which offers a variety of eclectic shops, boutiques and food stores.
 Take a walking tour with the Valentine History Center that includes the 1.25 mile stretch of historic Canal Walk.